 These may be end-user sales, or you might be selling to another business doing the heavy lifting of selling to the public.
 Your role in this is to take the orders from vendors and customers, pass them to the manufacturer or distributor (often overseas), and sometimes ensure the delivery runs smoothly.

-In this article, I'll outline how you can profit from wholesale ecommerce, how it works in B2C and B2B, how it differs from dropshipping, and how to start building your wholesale ecommerce business.
+In this article, I'll outline how you can profit from wholesale ecommerce, how it works in B2C and B2B, how it differs from using ecommerce platforms for dropshipping, and how to start building your wholesale ecommerce business.

 What's the Point of a Wholesale Ecommerce Business?